ifm/developerportal/v1.4.32/_sources/ODS/Recording/ods_data_recording.md.txt

 ### Recording format

 There is no standardized data stream format.
-However, is quite common to save 3D data as hdf5 data files.
+However, it is quite common to save 3D data as hdf5 data files.
-For this purposes, ifm provides two separate recording formats:
+For this purposes ifm provides two separate recording formats:

 Namely the ifm openly accessible data (the same as can be accessed via the API) - often called the ifm hdf5 format, and a closed raw data format - called ifm algo-debug hdf5 format.

 1. normal / open ifm hdf5 format
 2. closed source / binary ifm algo-debug format.

-ifm algo-debug data is saved in a specific hdf5 format, see the section above.
+ifm algo-debug data is saved in a specific hdf5 format.

-To receive and save data in this specific hdf5 data format, ifm tool are provided.
+To receive and save data in this specific hdf5 data format, a tool is provided by ifm.

 ### ifmVisionAssistant